-This Company Profile from Euromonitor provides key details and analysis of Starbucks Corp.
+This Company Profile from Euromonitor provides key details and analysis of Mars Inc, the owner of brands such as Snickers, Orbit and Uncle Ben's.
 Included is a strategic evaluation with key facts about the US company, competitive positioning against comparative brands, and assessment of its position in the food market.